 I liked that they have their own swimming pool, a communal area to play chess, checkers, play ping pong, street soccer … you could even use the sauna here, everything included.

-In any case, we went for the Solfatara volcano tour in the evening.
+We went for the Solfatara volcano tour in the evening.
 Led by our guide, Pepe, he showed and explained to us a lot of interesting spots and facts about the volcano.

 For example, this heated mud pool below.
 He explained that mud pools like these are the cause that there were fewer needs for pharmacies in the area because of the medicinal properties of the mud and also the sulphur gasses.